This is my doll collection.

 I’m fairly sure I bought this in high school, meaning it’s been with me for 16 years.
 I have no idea when I last wore Gap Dream.

-Exhibit C: I guess we should also talk about the dresser the index card and the Gap Dream are sitting on.
+Exhibit C: I guess we should also talk about the dresser which the index card and the Gap Dream are sitting on.
 This dresser is 100 sizes too big for my home and has very ornate and scary claw feet.
 It originally came from my grandmother’s house where it made far more sense situated adjacent to a large canopy bed.

 Even if I could figure out how to get the dresser out of my house, I’m sure I would never get rid of it.
 I have fond memories of rummaging through its drawers when it belonged to my grandmother, admiring her costume jewelry and imaging a day when I would be elegant and fancy like her (still waiting).

 Exhibit D: The outfit pictured above.
 My mother took me to the mall to buy this outfit for my senior picture in 1999.
 In my day, senior pictures were taken at the local portrait studio and consisted of a few headshots and a couple pictures of you casually leaning on a giant ’99 (or whatever year it was when you graduated).
-I’ve posed the outfit to give you an idea of what I might have looked like, hands on hips, standing next to that ’99.
+I’ve posted the outfit to give you an idea of what I might have looked like, hands on hips, standing next to that ’99.

 Even if I wanted to wear this outfit from the late 90’s, I doubt very much if I could fit into it.
 Problem is, I have a complete inability to throw away clothes my mother bought for me.
 In fact, this is just one example of the many clothing items I’m holding onto in my giant claw foot dresser.